redpanda-data/connect/website/docs/configuration/interpolation.md

 ### `or(function)`

-If the result of the target function fails or resolves to `null`, performs the argument function and returns the result of that instead.'
+If the result of the target function fails or resolves to `null`, returns the argument instead.

 ### `sum()`